phac-nml/speciesabundance/README.md

 ```
 sample,module,error_message
-[SAMPLE1],FASTP,The input FASTQ file(s) might exhibit either a mismatch in PAIRED files; corruption in one or both SINGLE/PAIRED file(s); or files may not exist in PATH provided by input samplesheet
+[SAMPLE1],FASTP,The input FASTQ file(s) might exhibit either a mismatch in PAIRED files; corruption in one or both SINGLE/PAIRED file(s); or file(s) may not exist in PATH provided by input samplesheet
-[SAMPLE2],KRAKEN2,The reads may not have passed the quality control and trimming process OR the database directory may be missing KRAKEN2 files
+[SAMPLE2],KRAKEN2,The reads may not have passed the quality control and trimming process OR the database directory may be missing required KRAKEN2 files
 {SAMPLE3},BRACKEN,The reads may have failed to classify against the selected Kraken2 database OR the database directory may be missing the Bracken distribution files
 ```